Mr-Kumar-Abhishek/MicroTXT/README.md

 ## Installing

+MicroTXT is only tested in a Linux environment, however, it should work on Windows/Unix with little to no modification.

 Simply download and place the files in your PHP 5+ enabled website directory, and edit php/settings.php to your liking.
 You should probably also change rules.txt and faq.txt too.

-**You also need the GD PHP library installed if you want to use the included captcha**
+**You also need the GD PHP library installed on your PHP instance if you want to use the included captcha**

 ## Configuring